davidmcclure/open-syllabus-project/WORKFLOW.md

 1. `osp locations init_db` - Create the `document_institution` mapping table.

 1. `osp locations queue_matching` (local) / `osp workers queue_locate` (EC2) - Queue document -> institution matching jobs, which write rows to `document_institution`.

-## Push institutions into Overview

-1. `osp institutions push_objects` - Crete store objects in Overview for institutions that have been matched with documents.

-1. `osp institutions pull_overview_ids` - Pull store object IDs from Overview.

-**TODO**: Insert the Overview ids in a separate database, which can be joined onto the main `institution` table.

-1. `osp locations push_document_objects` - Push document -> institution links into Overview.